Canadian Personal Finance Blog

 More Job Cuts

-Rumor has it that my former employer will soon be adding to the employment pool, by laying off another 18% of their work force (I have heard, this is unsubstantiated rumor), which will make looking for jobs in Ottawa that much harder.
-Not all the job losses will be in Ottawa, but their continues to be a steady flow out.
+Rumour has it that my former employer will soon be adding to the employment pool by laying off another 18% of their workforce (I have heard, this is an unsubstantiated rumour), which will make looking for jobs in Ottawa that much more complicated.
+Not all the job losses will be in Ottawa, but there continues to be a steady flow out.

 As for the 67% increase.
 Remember that is the total increase.
 If we pipe that into a financial calculator it translates to a 5.86% annual increase.
 Since your home is presumably your principal residence, that return is after tax.